wasmtime

 The allocated size of the table will be memories * sizeof(VMMemoryDefinition) for each core instance regardless of how many memories are defined by the core instance’s module.

-If a memory’s minimum page limit is greater than this value, the module will fail to instantiate.
+If a memory’s minimum size is greater than this value, the module will fail to instantiate.

-If a memory’s maximum page limit is unbounded or greater than this value, the maximum will be memory_pages for the purpose of any memory.grow instruction.
+If a memory’s maximum size is unbounded or greater than this value, the maximum will be max_memory_size for the purpose of any memory.grow instruction.

-The reservation size of each linear memory is controlled by the static_memory_maximum_size setting and this value cannot exceed the configured static memory maximum size.
+The virtual memory reservation size of each linear memory is controlled by the Config::memory_reservation setting and this method’s configuration cannot exceed Config::memory_reservation.

 pub fn memory_protection_keys(&mut self, enable: MpkEnabled) -> &mut Self